Smoking and Bladder Cancer Risk

 • Even a small reduction in the number of cigarettes or vapes a patient inhales may potentially allow them to live longer after their bladder cancer diagnosis.

-Urologic oncologists, the doctors that treat bladder cancer, recommend that patients quit smoking to help avoid recurrence of their disease.
+Urologic oncologists, the doctors who treat bladder cancer, recommend that patients quit smoking to help avoid recurrence of their disease.
 In fact, the treatment guidelines from the American Urological Association remind doctors to encourage bladder cancer patients to adopt healthy lifestyle habits, including smoking cessation, exercise, and a healthy diet, to improve long-term health and quality of life.

 broken cigarette

-After they quit, most former smokers often notice their breathing and circulation improves, along with their sense of smell and taste.
+After they quit, most former smokers often notice their breathing and circulation improve, along with their sense of smell and taste.
 They reduce the risk of a heart attack and of dying from lung cancer.
 After ten years, many former smokers’ risk of bladder cancer decreases by half.
 Quitting now may reduce your risk of your bladder cancer coming back.

 It may take several attempts before a smoker can quit forever.
 Rather than looking at a slip back to smoking as a failure, it should be considered an opportunity to learn from experience and be better prepared to quit the next time.